Last updated 2020-09-05

 My journey continues

-That said, my symptoms start in again occasionally.
-But every time, I’m able to trace my symptoms to something I did or didn’t do.
-For example, occasionally sneaking inflammatory fats like sunflower or safflower oil.
+On rare occasions my symptoms start in again.
+But no worries— every time, I’m able to trace my pain back to likely causes or triggers.
+For example, occasionally sneaking in inflammatory foods like sunflower or safflower oil.
 Or sitting too long at the keyboard.

 Are you living with chronic pain?
+Tried drug-free approaches?
 What’s helping, and what’s not?
 Sharing your experience just might help others.